improving-minnesota/angular-training/labs/lab-07-factories.md

 ### Run the application and test it out

-- If you haven't already, start the application with `grunt runapp:development` and `grunt watch:development` in separate consoles.
+- If you haven't already, start the application with `grunt serve:development` and `grunt watch:development` in separate consoles.
 - Navigate to http://localhost:3000
 - When prompted for login, login with :
 ```